bitfocus/companion-module-renewedvision-propresenter-api/companion/HELP.md

 #### Actions:
 TODO:
 Introduce concept of active vs focused vs specified - THIS IS IMPORTANT..
-Start with this in mind - which one of these do I want to act on??? and then choose a command within the action!!!
+Start with this in mind - which one of these do I want to act on??? and then choose a command within the action!
-Introduce concept of trigger actions (vs say, presentation trigger) When using indexes - counting starts at 0.
+Within each action - many have multiple commands/operations.
-For the action: "Propresenter-API: Presentation: PresentationUUID: Index: Trigger", you can use "Active Presentation UUID" variable to get uuid of active presentation - this is a globally unique identifier of that presentation that should not change
+Introduce variables/support in actions (eg show stage message) Introduce the quick lists - many have option to manually specifying (and using variables) Concept of UUID vs indexes and names (indexes - counting starts at 0, UUID look up vars) For the action: "Specific Presentation: Command", you can use "Active Presentation UUID" variable to get uuid of active presentation - this is a globally unique identifier of that presentation that should not change.

 #### Variables: